SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

 Enoko:
  - C1 and skill damage is decreased
- - Ex can be grazed for the first 2 seconds after spawning
+ - Ex attack spawn range is widened

 Chiyari:
  - Scope damage is increased